AdaCore/ada_language_server/dev_guide.md

 The server consists in

 - a server task containing a main loop that listens for incoming requests
-- a processingtask taking care of handling the requests
+- a processing task taking care of handling the requests

 The processing task is the one containing and maintaining a Libadalang context which represents the project being loaded.